Vehicle Purchasing Frequently Asked Questions

 Vehicle dealers have submitted bids and have been awarded a contract.
 Solicitations are posted via Washington Electronic Business Solutions (WEBS).
-To register with this office for placement on our bidder's mailing list or to view our current bidding opportunities, visit our Doing business with the state information.
+To register with this office for placement on our bidder's mailing list or to view our current bidding opportunities, visit our How to Work With the State webpage.

 - How do I purchase in-stock vehicles?

 Dealers may have a supply of in-stock vehicles that may meet your needs.
 Customers may be able to take quicker delivery of these vehicles as they do not need to be made to order.
 An additional charge may be required for in-stock vehicles as the vehicle was manufactured for retail markets and do not have manufacture supported Government Discount supplied.